VK229198/VK229198/README.md

 - **[QR-based Workshop Attendance System](https://github.com/VK229198/QR_Attendance)**: A Flask & Google Sheets-based automated attendance system.

 ## 📄 Research & Publications
-📖 Currently working on research papers for **IEEE conferences** on AI-driven Networking & Timetable Scheduling.
+- Published and presented a paper in CIMA-2025 on the topic of AI-driven Timetable Scheduling
+- Published a paper in 16th ICCCNT on the topic of RL based SDN Traffic Management

 ## 📫 Connect with Me
 - **GitHub:** [github.com/VK229198](https://github.com/VK229198)
 - **LinkedIn:** [linkedin.com/in/vishvesh-k-shrivatsav-6b92ab281/](https://www.linkedin.com/in/vishvesh-k-shrivatsav-6b92ab281/)
 - **Email:** vishveshkshrivatsav@gmail.com

 ---
-💡 Always open to collaborations and learning new things in AI, Networking, and Embedded Systems!
+💡 Always open to collaborations and learning new things in AI